 In versions before Jenkins 2.214 and Jenkins LTS 2.222.1, when the Enable Security checkbox is checked, users can log in with a username and password in order to perform operations not available to anonymous users.
 Which operations require users to log in depends on the chosen authorization strategy and its configuration; by default anonymous users have no permissions, and logged in users have full control.
 The "Enable Security" checkbox should always be enabled for any non-local (test) Jenkins environment.

 The "Configure Global Security" section of the web UI allows a Jenkins administrator to enable, configure, or disable key security features which apply to the entire Jenkins environment.

 Jenkins can use a TCP port to communicate with inbound (formerly known as “JNLP”) agents, such as Windows-based agents.
 As of Jenkins 2.0, by default this port is disabled.

 For administrators wishing to use inbound TCP agents, the two port options are:

 Random: The TCP port is chosen at random to avoid collisions on the Jenkins master.
-The downside to randomized ports is that they are chosen during the boot of the Jenkins master, making it difficult to manage firewall rules allowing TCP traffic.
+The downside to randomized ports is that they are chosen during the boot of the Jenkins controller, making it difficult to manage firewall rules allowing TCP traffic.

-Fixed: The port is chosen by the Jenkins administrator and is consistent across reboots of the Jenkins master.
-This makes it easier to manage firewall rules allowing TCP-based agents to connect to the master.
+Fixed: The port is chosen by the Jenkins administrator and is consistent across reboots of the Jenkins controller.
+This makes it easier to manage firewall rules allowing TCP-based agents to connect to the controller.

 Access Control is the primary mechanism for securing a Jenkins environment against unauthorized usage.
 Two facets of configuration are necessary for configuring Access Control in Jenkins: